fathjami/CPP-Modules/CPP-Module-6/README.md

 - When initializing (or assigning a value to) a variable with a value of a different data type.
 - When the type of the return value is different from the function’s declared return type.
-- When using certain binary operators whit operands of different types.
+- When using certain binary operators with operands of different types.
 - When using a non-Boolean value in an if-statement.
 - When an argument passed to a function is a different type than the function parameter.

 <aside>
-❗ when a type conversion is invoked the compiler determines if it’s possible, if not the compilation fails with a compile error.
+❗ when a type conversion is invoked the compiler determines if it’s possible, if not the compilation fails with an error.

 </aside>